shiraji/KotlinConf2017/talk.md

 The second one represents applying the quickfix.
 The extention is `.kt.after`

 There are so many options for these test data.
 For instance, when you want to use runtime dependencies, add comment WITH_RUNTIME at top of the both data files.
-And lots of people ask "is there document???"
+And I imagine lots of people want to ask "is there document???"
 Well, there is text files named AbstractInspectionTest and KotlinLightCodeInsightFixtureTestCase.
 It's written in Kotlin!